 So what is considered food contact glue?

-Our protein and liquid water based glues are FDA approved for indirect food contact under CFR Part 175.105.
+Our protein (hide glue, animal glue) and liquid water based glues are FDA approved for indirect food contact under CFR Part 175.105.
 This means that they can be used in food packaging where the glue will not directly touch the food product.

 We also distribute pressure sensitive and hot melt glues that are FDA approved for direct and indirect food contact.